 3.4.
 Keyword Cannibalization Audit

 Now imagine a situation where the search engine bots constantly alternate between two of those posts.
-It simply means that you’ll be getting less traffic and eventually, lower rankings.
+It simply means you’ll be getting less traffic and eventually, lower rankings.

 3.5.
 Duplicate Content Audit